A bittersweet goodbye at Tolton High School

 "We would run across town because they didn't have a printer," Creach said.
 "The teachers would email me stuff and I would print it and drive across town and leave it for them, and then go back."

-Tolton has been in it's new building on Gans Road for nine years.
+Tolton has been in it's new building on Gans Road for eight years.
 Creach has enjoyed watching Tolton transform into what it is today.

 "Although I've watched the building grow, the best thing is seeing the kids grow," Creach said.